AscendingPassage.com HOME PAGE.

 has confused the order of the animals.

-Naked men come first, bearing upon
+Men come first bearing upon

-one of them leads a wild mountain goat, a second carries an
+their shoulders large blocks of wood, probably ebony.
+One of them leads a wild mountain goat, a second carries an

 ostrich, a third holds in one hand a large shield, and in the other